thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

   </figcaption>
 </figure>

-Since HSL’s “lightness” gets spread across two components, you can express 200 shades of grey using whole numbers alone.

-Other color models easily confused with HSL are HSB (Hue, Saturation, Brightness) and HSV (Hue, Saturation, Value).
-HSB and HSV are actually the same model, they just disagree on what the third component should be called.
+Stefan Judis has an excellent [article about HWB](https://www.stefanjudis.com/blog/hwb-a-color-notation-for-humans/).

+The other color model confused with HSL is HSB, which stands for Hue, Saturation, and Brightness.
 In HSB, 100% _brightness_ does not make the color white.
 Instead, it gives the color its most intense hue.
-You only get actual white by setting brightness to 100% and saturation to 0%.
-[Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Hsl-hsv_models_b.svg) as a great, but very large, illustration of the differences.
+You get actual white by setting brightness to 100% and saturation to 0%.
+[Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Hsl-hsv_models_b.svg) has a great, but very large, illustration of the differences.

+HSV (Hue, Saturation, and Value) is the same color model as HSB — they just disagree on what that third color component is called.

 ## Which is better, RGB or HSL?

-If you had to choose just one of these two, I’d argue that HSL is more often than not a better choice.
+If you had to choose just one of these two, HSL is more often than not a better choice.
+It’s easy to understand.
+With practice it’s easier to picture what any given color value will be.
+And the biggest benefit is that it’s easier to manipulate with code.

 That said, _you don’t have to choose_.
 CSS supports both, so there’s no reason not to switch modes if you find one works better than the other.
-Remember that you can create every color with HSL that you can with RGB (even if some color pickers won’t let you), so my suggestion is to use the one you like until circumstances require a change.
+Remember that you can create every color with HSL that you can with RGB (even if some color pickers won’t let you), so use the one you like until circumstances require a change.

 Coming up: we complicate matters with newer color models and color spaces beyond the now very dated sRGB.